Ultrawipf/OpenFFBoard_wiki/ODrive-guide.md

 1. Download and install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 You will need to provide your email address.
 2. Download the firmware for your drive.
 All clones currently on the market are based on ODrive 3.5, but the firmware for 3.6 will work.
 Make sure to use the correct version for the voltage of your board (24V or 56V).
 Use the most recent version available.
 As of this writing, that is 0.5.6 and should be the final release of the firmware for this version of the hardware.
 The `Getting Started` guide is outdated in this portion and says you need a `.hex` file if you're on Windows.
-They no longer build `.hex` files, but the `.bin` files work just the same for this process.
+They no longer build `.hex` files, but the `.elf` files work just the same for this process.
 [Releases · odriverobotics/ODrive](https://github.com/odriverobotics/ODrive/releases)
 3. Put the Odrive into DFU mode as described in the DFU driver installation and connect to your computer.
 4. Open the STM32CubeProgrammer and connect to the ODrive.
 In the following image, you'll see the type of connection is set to `USB` and the port is set to `USB1`.
 The serial number will be unique for each device.
 Once you have your device selected, click `Connect`.